ysh-x/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Game Application of the class (Rock Paper Scissors) Built with Java applets and Java Swing
+Game Application of the classical game (Rock Paper Scissors) Built with Java applets and Java Swing